-The trust is a unit investment trust designated Smart Trust, Strategic Growth & Income Trust, Series 8.
-The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with the possibility of capital appreciation and current dividend income, through investment in an unmanaged, diversified portfolio of equity securities of companies and common stock of closed-end investment companies.
-The sponsor cannot assure that the trust will achieve these objectives.
+Smart Trust 263 consists of a unit investment trust designated Smart Trust, Portfolio of Closed-End Fund Opportunities Trust, Series 10.
+The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with the possibility of capital appreciation and current dividend income through investment in an unmanaged, diversified portfolio of common stock of closed-end funds.
+The sponsor cannot assure that the trust will achieve this objective.

-An investment can be made directly in the underlying closed-end funds held by the trust rather than through an investment in the trust and these direct investments can be made without paying the sales charge, operating expenses and organizational charges of the trust.
+An investment can be made directly in the closed-end funds held by the trust rather than through an investment in the trust and these direct investments can be made without paying the sales charge, operating expenses and organizational charges of the trust.